-- Companies with an MSCI red flag for controversies
+- x Companies with an MSCI red flag for controversies

+- x Turnover from tobacco production >0%, distribution >5%, services >20%

-- Turnover from thermal carbon >5%
+- x Turnover from thermal carbon >5%

-- Turnover from unconventional oil & gas extraction >5%
+- x Turnover from unconventional oil & gas extraction >5%

+- x Turnover from controversial weapons >0%

-- Turnover from nuclear weapons >0%
+- x Turnover from nuclear weapons >0%

-- Turnover from conventional weapons >5%
+- x Turnover from conventional weapons >5%

-- Turnover from civilian weapons >5%
+- x Turnover from civilian weapons >5%

-- Turnover from pornography >5%
+- x Turnover from pornography >5%

-- Electricity producing utilities without SBTi (Science Based Targets initiative providing thorough analysis of emissions and reduction plans)
+- x Electricity producing utilities without SBTi (Science Based Targets initiative provide thorough analysis of emissions and reduction plans)

-In addition, each company is assessed on an individual basis using the Van Lanschot Kempen Sustainability score to on the adherence to good governance practices and minimum environmental and social safeguards.
-The score takes into account environmental, social and governance characteristics, divided over sustainability indicators for which a number of underlying ESG metrics are used.
-Companies are scored on the sustainability indicators that are material to the sector in which they are operating.
+In addition, each company is assessed on an individual basis using the Van Lanschot Kempen ESG score to ensure good governance practices and minimum environmental and social safeguards.
+This score takes into account E, S and G characteristics, divided over sustainability indicators for which a number of underlying ESG factors are used.
+Companies receive a score on the sustainability indicators that are relevant to the sector in which they operate.
 Each risk factor is scored from 1 to 5, resulting in an overall weighted score of 1 (worst score) to 5 (best score).
+Companies with a Van Lanschot Kempen ESG score <2 are not included in the financial product because the sustainability risks here are considered too great.
+Companies for which no score is available are investable but must of course pass all the other checks mentioned above.